Gracie Jiu-Jitsu (GJJ) and Brazilian Jiu-Jitsu (BJJ): The Dynamic Duo with a Twist

 James Thrift

 Retired PSS/TSI - U.S. Secret Service.
 Navy Veteran.
-Founder Lineage BJJ, Calvert MMA Academy.
-Gracie Jiu-Jitsu 3rd Degree Black Belt
+Founder of Lineage BJJ and Calvert MMA Academy.
+Gracie Jiu-Jitsu 4th Degree Black Belt.

 https://lineagebjj.com